Modified Kerr black holes surrounded by dark matter spike: The Kerr bumblebee BH with a global monopole in DM spike

 which also corresponds to the coordinate singularity of the metric \eqref{RotatingSTmetric2}.
-Through numerical analysis, it becomes apparent that, contingent upon the values of the parameters in the DM spike mass function, the spin parameter $a$, and the BGGM parameter $q$, Eq. \eqref{Horzions1} can yield a maximum of two distinct real positive roots, degenerate roots, or no-real positive roots.
+Through numerical analysis, it becomes apparent that, contingent upon the values of the parameters in the DM spike mass function, the spin parameter $a$, and the BGGM parameters $\tilde{\mu}$ and $\ell$, Eq. \eqref{Horzions1} can yield a maximum of two distinct real positive roots, degenerate roots, or no-real positive roots.
 These outcomes respectively correspond to non-extremal BH configurations, extremal BH configurations, and no-BH configurations for metric \eqref{RotatingSTmetric2}.
-The two real positive roots of Eq. \eqref{Horzions1} are recognized as the radii of the Cauchy horizon $(r_{-})$ and the event horizon $(r_{+})$, with the condition that $r_{-} \leq r_{+}$ (as shown in figures \ref{fig:Sec31} and \ref{fig:Sec32}).
-Figures \ref{fig:Sec31} and \ref{fig:Sec32}, as well as tables \ref{Tab:Sec31}, \ref{Tab:Sec32}, \ref{Tab:Sec33}, and \ref{Tab:Sec34}, illustrate the behavior of the horizon radii $r_{\pm}$ as the spin parameter $a$ and BGGM parameter $q$ vary.
-For constant values of the DM spike parameters and $a$ ($q$), the event horizon radius $r_{+}$ demonstrates an increase (a decrease), while the Cauchy horizon radius $r_{-}$ exhibits a decrease (an increase) with rising $q$ ($a$) \footnote{Please refer to figure \ref{fig:Sec32}, as well as tables \ref{Tab:Sec31}, \ref{Tab:Sec32}, \ref{Tab:Sec33}, and \ref{Tab:Sec34}}.
-Notably, given a fixed $a$ $(q)$ value, a critical value $q_{\text{ex}}$ ($a_{\text{ex}}$) exists where both horizons coincide, resulting in $r_{-} = r_{+}$.
-This signifies that for $q < q_{\text{ex}}$ ($a > a_{\text{ex}}$), Eq. \eqref{Horzions1} possesses no roots, and for $q > q_{ex}$ ($a < a_{ex}$), two distinct roots emerge (as can be seen in figure \ref{fig:Sec31}).
+The two real positive roots of Eq. \eqref{Horzions1} are recognized as the radii of the Cauchy horizon $(r_{-})$ and the event horizon $(r_{+})$, with the condition that $r_{-} \leq r_{+}$ (as shown in Figures~\ref{fig:Sec31} and \ref{fig:Sec32}).
+Figures~\ref{fig:Sec31} and \ref{fig:Sec32}, as well as Tables~\ref{Tab:Sec31} and \ref{Tab:Sec32}, illustrate the behavior of the horizon radii $r_{\pm}$ as the spin parameter $a$ and model parameters vary.

-Furthermore, for consistent values of the DM spike parameter and spin $a$, the presence of the BGGM parameter leads to a reduction in $r_{+}$ and an increase in $r_{-}$ until $q$ approaches 0.7.
-This suggests that the contribution of the BG effect to the BGGM parameter surpasses that of the GM effect.
-At $q = 1$, the BGGM effect is absent in the spacetime of the Kerr-like BH encompassed by the DM spike.
-Similarly, as $q$ approaches 1.4, indicating a stronger contribution of the GM effect to the BGGM parameter compared to the BG effect, $r_{+}$ increases while $r_{-}$ decreases.